-The first eight weeks of the programme at level 4 is delivered as "Launch-pad" at the college.
-The Launch pad will provide an opportunity for students to consolidate their learning, receive academic tutorial support, allow revision time and provide an introduction to the next unit in the schedule.
+The first six weeks of the programme at level 4 is delivered as "Launch-pad" at the college.
+The Launch pad will provide an opportunity for students to consolidate their learning, receive academic tutorial support, allow revision time and introduce the next unit in the schedule.

 To enable students to link theory and practice in the workplace the programme includes workplace-based module in year three, allow the student to focus on their degree specialism.
-The 'Work-based Synoptic Project' in year three is the module grounded in the student's degree specialism and address pertinent challenges identified by the student/employer.
+The 'Work-based Dissertation' in year three is the module grounded in the student's degree specialism and address pertinent challenges identified by the student/employer.